Orphanage Park | Millswood | Review

 A local parent remarked to me that it feels spacious yet is small enough that you can’t lose the kids, and that there is plenty of room on spongey matting for the crawlers to get around easily.

-I also want to mention the adjacent park which my kids really enjoyed using for running over little hills and kicking the soccer ball.
+Outside of the fenced area is the adjacent park which the kids really enjoyed using for running over little hills and kicking the soccer ball.
+There are more paths for walking or bikes, and a creek running through the park.
+The kids loved exploring the creek bed while it was dry.
 It’s a leash-free dog park which probably requires a little bit of caution, but could also add lots of entertainment for some families.

 This is a great park to consider after a movie at the Capri… take a picnic and let the kids run wild!
 There’s also plenty of great coffee within walking distance on Goodwood Road with cafes like Trouble and Strife and Ginger’s Coffee Lounge.